tournament-js/tournament/README.md

 Tournament is a pure library for managing the state and generating statistics for a collection of matches in a tournament.
 Tournaments are created up front and are mutated simply by scoring individual matches.
 State can be serialized/deserialized via a simple interface.

 ## Usage
-Create a new tournament instance from the class at the respective tournament type entry point, then interact with helper functions to score and calculate results.
+Create a new tournament instance from one of the exposed classes, then interact with helper functions to score and calculate results.

 ```js
 var t = require('tournament');